-The Group financial statements have been prepared on the historical cost basis in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB) and Interpretations as issued by the IFRS Interpretations Committee (IFRIC), and comply with the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee (APC), Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council (FRSC), the Johannesburg Stock Exchange (JSE) Listings Requirements and the requirements of the South African Companies Act 71 of 2008 (the Companies Act).
+The Group financial statements have been prepared on the historical cost basis in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB) and Interpretations as issued by the IFRS Interpretations Committee (IFRIC), and comply with the SA Financial reporting requirements, the Johannesburg Stock Exchange (JSE) Listings Requirements and the requirements of the South African Companies Act, No 71 of 2008 (the Companies Act).
 The Group have adopted all new accounting standards and interpretations that is relevant to the business that became effective in the current reporting period.
 The consolidated and separate financial statements are presented in South African Rands (R), which is the Group's functional and the Group's presentation currency.